Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 Image of the tomb of Galileo Galilei at the Basilica de Santa Croce in Florence, Italy

-FAQs: Renaissance Inventions
+FAQs: Key Renaissance Inventions

 1. How did the discoveries and inventions of the Renaissance impact the common people of the time?